hannoeru/unifi-helm/charts/unifi/README.md

 - Kubernetes 1.19+
 - Helm 3.8+
-- MongoDB Community Kubernetes Operator (for MongoDB support)
+- A MongoDB database (MongoDB Community Operator or external MongoDB instance)

+## Database Options

+The UniFi chart supports two database configuration options:

+1. **MongoDB Community Operator**: Deploys and manages MongoDB within your cluster
+2. **External Database**: Connects to an existing MongoDB instance

-## Installing MongoDB Community Operator
+### Option 1: MongoDB Community Operator (Optional)

-Before installing the UniFi chart, you need to install the MongoDB Community Kubernetes Operator:
+If you want to use the MongoDB Community Operator to manage MongoDB within your cluster, install it first:

 ### Method 1: Using Helm (Recommended)